Sunken places re-emerge from the water due to the heat

 Hol dir den Lifestyle-Push!

 Are you interested in the beautiful things in life?
 With the lifestyle push, you won’t miss anything when it comes to travel, fashion and beauty.
-There are also updates about the latest trends in food, living, fitness and health.
+There are also updates regarding the latest trends in food, living, fitness and health.

 That’s how it’s done: Install the latest version of the 20 minute app.
 Tap on “Cockpit” in the bottom right, then on the “Settings” cog and finally on “Push notifications”.
 Under “Themes” you tap on “Lifestyle” – it’s up and running.